Kukutou-Mikiya/caml/caml-mimic-master/README.md

 # final project

 This code repository is aimed to carry out experiments on CAML model and other baseline models on multi-label text classification task.
-Our experiment results saved in the folder "saved_models" We reference the source code of data processing etc. from https://github.com/jamesmullenbach/caml-mimic
+Our experiment results saved in the folder "saved_models".
+We reference the source code of data processing etc. from https://github.com/jamesmullenbach/caml-mimic